amenzo/related-tag-search-from-stackoverflow/README.md

 2. Then we create weighted graph using the tags obtained from step one

 3. on this step, the graph is serialized into a json dictionary.Nodes and edges and stored a nodes.txt and edges.txt files

+4. use the saved text files to get all edges for a give tag and sorted based on its weight.

+5. Implement flask app to get the result from step 4 and display them in to a wep-page